2-REC/unity-state-engine/README.md

 The global graph manages the high-level structure of the game.
 It serves as the starting point for the application, and manages the starting of play sessions.

-In order to have a working game, the handling of essential *actions* (TODO: LINK STATE CONTROLLER) is required in a global graph:
+In order to have a working game, the handling of essential **actions** (TODO: LINK STATE CONTROLLER) is required in a global graph:
 * `NewGame`: Start a new game.
 * `Quit`: Leave the application.

-Additionally, other common global *actions* include:
+Additionally, other common global actions include:
 * `LoadGame`: Load a previously saved game.
 * `Continue`: Continue the current game.

-All the *actions* can be handled in a single state, or can be handled independently in different states.
+All the actions can be handled in a single state, or can be handled independently in different states.
-Typically, a global graph will have a main state (presenting a main menu), with transitions to other states, each handling a specific *action*.
+Typically, a global graph will have a main state (presenting a main menu), with transitions to other states, each handling a specific action.

-A global graph can also contain other states with specific roles, including:
+A global graph can also contain other states with specific roles, such as:
 * Studio logo screen
 * Introduction video sequence
 * Game settings screen
 * Game credits
 * etc.

+An example of a global graph is presented in the sample projects(TODO: LINK "Samples").

 ### Game Graph